ASUCICREPO/CLA-Chatbot/README.md

 2. Sync the Knowledge Base:
    - Go to AWS Console > Bedrock > Knowledge bases
    - Select the knowledge base created by the stack
-   - Click "Sync data sources" button
+   - Click the "Sync data sources" button
    - Wait for sync to complete (status will show "Available")

 3. Deploy the Frontend:
    - Go to AWS Console > AWS Amplify
    - Select the app created by the stack
    - Click "Run build" under the main branch
-   - Wait for build and deployment to complete
+   - Wait for the build and deployment to complete
    - Access the application URL provided by Amplify

 4. Using the Application: